Winners and losers of the second GOP presidential debate

 Ron DeSantis

-Florida Gov. Ron DeSantis (R) came into Wednesday night’s event with perhaps the most to prove.
+DeSantis came into Wednesday night’s event with perhaps the most to prove.
 After a muted showing in the first debate, observers said the governor needed a knockout performance in Simi Valley.

 DeSantis generally handled himself well during the two-hour event, drawing applause on occasion and pushing back against Haley’s aggressive attack over his fracking record.
 He also stepped up his broadsides on Trump, repeatedly criticizing the president for being a no-show at the debate.